 3. How often and how much should I feed my starter?
 Why do I have to discard some of the starter?

 - There are varying thoughts on this.
 My thought is it all depends on how often you’re baking bread.
 For me, that’s usually once or twice a week.
-I feed it once a day, about 20 grams water and 20 grams all-purpose flour, discarding a few tablespoons of starter each time.
+I feed it once a day, about 30 grams water and 30 grams all-purpose flour, discarding about 1/3 of the starter each time.
 This is essential for rebalancing the acids.

 The day before baking, I feed it every 12 hours to really get it activated.
 Some sources will say that you need to feed it the same amount of water and flour, as the starter weighs.
 That means if your starter weighs 100 grams, you’ll feed it 100 grams water and 100 grams flour.
 I ended up with way too much excess starter that way, and found it still performed well when feeding it a lesser amount.
 Ultimately, the most important thing to focus on is always feeding equal parts flour to water, whatever that number may be.
 As soon as you feed it the yeast and bacteria in your culture will begin to metabolize the sugars found in the flour, creating gasses as a byproduct.
 These gasses cause the starter to rise through the day and your dough to rise when baked.

 4. How do I know when my starter is active and ready to bake with?